One of my readers wrote a letter explaining a rather odd behavior in her family.

 I have a theory.
 Her own family members don't judge one another.
 They love each other freely and unreservedly.
 On the other hand, hubby's family members are "psychically split" into the believers, the non-believers and even a shunned family member.
-Fortunately the believers don't preach to the non-believers, yet there is a sense of being watched.
+The believers don't necessarily preach to the non-believers, yet there is a sense of being watched.

 Watched for what?
 Watched for signs of "repentance"?
 Watched for a "softening" toward the JW message?

 Thinking back to my bible-thumping days, I heard many a talk about "winning unbelievers without a word."
 So even though the reader's in-laws don't speak openly about an agenda, sensitive souls are able to discern an ulterior motive — it's that uncomfortable feeling of being watched which presents itself whenever the in-laws are around.
-The believers judge the non-believers, the doubters and the apostate.
+The believers judge the non-believers, the doubters, and the apostate.
 The believers believe the unbelievers aren't "measuring up" in some biblical way.
 Of course, the unbelievers can sense the rift — the air of superiority over the unbelievers.
 The apostate, well, that's a whole other story.
 They are "already dead" in the believer's eyes.
 I know, I used to be a believer.

 Actually, it goes even further than that.
 The believers are encouraged to compare and judge another believer!
 I heard a talk once in which the congregation was compared to a wheel.
 The wheel consisted of a hub, the spokes, and the rim.
 The hub was the Watchtower corporation's global head office, and the spokes were the measuring rod of religious activity.
 If a member was close to the hub, they were considered very active and busily engrossed in their reading of Watchtower publications, involved in door-to-door preaching activity, and attending/participating in five meetings per week — faithfully.
 Heaven forbid members would choose to live on the wheel rim.
 Why, those folks were at risk of being "lured away" from the safe confines of the religious order!